CMG Investors Have Opportunity to Lead Chipotle Mexican Grill, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-5, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Chipotle Mexican Grill, Inc. ("Chipotle" or the "Company") (NYSE: CMG).
+BENSALEM, Pa., Dec.
+11, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Chipotle Mexican Grill, Inc. ("Chipotle" or the "Company") (NYSE: CMG).

 Class Period: February 8, 2024 – October 29, 2024